dasic002/Carlos-Da-Silva-Folio/README.md

 Using Section IDs for the navigation of the site means the menu does not toggle off on clicking them.
 Tried using the label element to wrap the anchors to trigger the checkbox that expands the nav menu:
   - wrapping the visible text of the anchor with the label toggles the checkbox, but does not navigate to their section at the same time;
   - wrapping the anchor with the label, navigates but does toggle the checkbox.
-The alternative to improve UI is having the hamburger/bars icon replaved with a X icon when the menu is expanded.
+Seems this requires some javascript to do this.
+Even the alternative of having the hamburger/bars icon replaved with a X icon when the menu is expanded seems to require javascript.

 ## Deployment